nikow/irssi_log_compressor/README.md

 irssi_log_compressor
 ====================
-This project is python script to compress my irssi log files.
+This project are my scripts to handle irssi log files.
 ====================
 |Date|Message|
 |----|-------|